Iceland Travel - FAQ

 Larger bookstores, like Eymundsson or Mal og Menning in downtown Reykjavik, also carry a limited selection of newspapers from major international cities along with some foreign magazines.

-What kind of outdoor clothing should I bring with me?
+What kind of clothing should I bring with me?

-If you forget something, there are several shops offering quality outdoor wear in the Reykjavik area.
-Downtown Reykjavik also has a number of second-hand stores like Red Cross, Salvation Army, etc.
+If you forget something, there are several outdoor clothing stores in the Reykjavik area, especially along the main shopping street, Laugavegur.
+Downtown Reykjavik also has a number of second-hand stores like Red Cross, Salvation Army, etc. The variety store Tiger on Laugavegur is a good option for small, cheap items like umbrellas or sunglasses.

 When is the best time to see the northern lights?

 The best months to see the northern lights are October through April, with peak visibility from December through February.
 However, as it is a natural phenomenon, sightings cannot be guaranteed—even if your tour is operated.
 The northern lights, or aurora borealis, are the result of charged particles from solar flares colliding with the earth's atmosphere.
-They can only be viewed in the darkness of night when it's not overcast.
+They can only be viewed in the darkness of night when there are no clouds blocking your view to the sky.